-A recent issue of AARP The Magazine contains an exceptional and gritty article about caregiving.
+A 2012 issue of AARP The Magazine contained an exceptional and gritty article about caregiving.
 The focus is primarily on the role a spouse plays in taking care of a dying spouse – in this case, a wife with ovarian cancer – but the caregiver may also be attending to an ailing spouse or parent with a debilitating disease such as Alzheimer’s or other dementia.

 It’s the one vow that can really come back and bite you in the butt: “…in sickness and in health.”
 On your wedding day the phrase conjures up visions of tiptoeing into a sun-drenched bedroom with lunch on a tray for your wife…What you don’t expect it to mean is crouching in the harsh fluorescent glare of a hospital treatment room and holding her head to yours, trying not to faint as a technician inserts a large needle between her ribs to suction two liters of fluid from her lungs.”